ut-beg-texnet/eqcct/eqcctpro/README.md

   - Recommended to be **in** the **output directory** and called **eqcctpro.log**, however the name can be changed for your own purposes
 - **`csv_dir (str)`**
   - Directory path where the CSV's outputted by EvaluateSystem will be saved
+  - Doesn't need to exist, will be created if doesn't exist
 - **`P_threshold (float)`: default = 0.001**
   - Threshold in which the P probabilities above it will be considered as P arrival
 - **`S_threshold (float)`: default = 0.02**